GeneralTesler/listjack/README.md

 ## Changelog

+- 7/23/2017 - script now restarts xvfb & webdriver every 5 requests due to memory issues in xvfb; added URL in screenshots; additional minor changes
 - 7/17/2017 - moved progress bar from processing to requesting; no longer processes blank lines in the input file; changed local server port from 8080 to 8081 since 8080 is more commonly used by Burp
 - 7/4/2017 - initial commit

+## Notes

+**Testing**: This was tested on Ubuntu 17.04

+**Suggestions**: If you have any feature suggestions, please open an issue